Invest in the Success of Students, Faculty and Programs

 Da Vinci Scholarships Eases Student Burden

-Mechanical engineering student Roslyn Norman was a one of 11 2018 da Vinci scholars.
+Mechanical engineering student Roslyn Norman was one of 11 da Vinci scholars in 2018.
 Thanks to unrestricted funds from a circle of 300 supporters, the award is given annually to exceptional students in the College of Engineering.When I first started college after my military service, I was stressed about my financial situation almost 24/7.
 Scholarships like the da Vinci have helped ease financial burdens so I can maintain focus on classwork and other pursuits.

 Making Use of a Match